Hazing: Methods of hazing

 The hazee may have to wear an imposed piece of clothing, outfit, item, or something else worn by the victim in a way that would bring negative attention to the wearer.
-Examples include a uniform (e.g., toga), a leash or collar (also associated with bondage), infantile and other humiliating dress and attire.
+Examples include a uniform (e.g., toga), a leash or collar (also associated with bondage), infantile clothing such as bibs or diapers, and other humiliating dress and attire.

 Markings may also be made on clothing or bare skin.
 They are painted, written, tattooed, or shaved on, sometimes collectively forming a message (one letter, syllable, or word on each pledge) or may receive tarring and feathering (or rather a mock version using some glue) or branding.

 Submission to senior members of the group is common.
-Abject "etiquette" required of pledges or subordinates may include prostration, kneeling, literal groveling, and kissing body parts.
+Abject "etiquette" required of pledges or subordinates may include prostration, kneeling, groveling, and kissing body parts.

 Other physical feats may be required, such as calisthenics and other physical tests, such as mud wrestling, forming a human pyramid, or climbing a greased pole.
 Exposure to the elements may be required, such as swimming or diving in cold water or snow.
 A pledge auction is a variation on the slave auction, where people bid on the paraded pledges.
 Orientation tests may be held, such as abandoning pledges without transport.
 Dares include jumping from some height, stealing items, and obedience.

 Blood pinning among military aviators (and many other elite groups) to celebrate becoming new pilots is done by piercing their chests with the sharp pins of aviator wings.
 On a pilot's first solo flight, they are often drenched with water and have the back of their shirt cut off to celebrate the achievement.
 Cutting off the back of the shirt originates from the days of tandem trainers, where the instructor sat behind the students and tugged on the back of their shirts to get their attention; cutting off the back of the shirt symbolizes that the instructor does not need to do that anymore.
 On their first crossing the equator in military and commercial navigation, each "pollywog" is subjected to a series of tests, usually including running or crawling a gauntlet of abuse and various scenes supposedly situated at King Neptune's court.

 Hazing also occurs for apprentices in some trades, often involving beatings, shaving the heads, physical and sexual assault, or smearing the genitals with grease or wax.